Interested? See

 What you'll do

-• Experience simulated crisis scenarios in our Hydra Minerva Suite, present evidence in our moot court room and investigate crime scenes in our CSI village.
+• Step into the shoes of an investigator with our immersive ATTICUS investigative simulation.
+You’ll analyse real-time decisions in our state-of-the-art Hydra Minerva Suite, present your case in our moot courtroom and examine realistic crime scenes in our CSI village.

 Modules